-SRHI previously announced on February 9, 2017 that it was transitioning into a diversified resource holding company and on February 1, 2018 (the "Transition Date"), the Company completed this transition.
 SRHI is managed by a team of resource professionals and its businesses and portfolio investments are concentrated in the mining and energy sectors.
+The Company controls two businesses ("Strategic Assets"), one of which is held for sale, and an investment portfolio of minority positions ("Tactical Assets").
 The Company's portfolio investments are non-controlling positions in commodities or companies that SRHI believes will provide positive returns.
 SRHI is committed to being a high-value partner to the management teams it backs and the co-investors who invest alongside SRHI.